 A high rate of inflation—as measured by the Consumer Price Index—suggests the economy is in overdrive.
 It means consumer prices and the overall cost of living are rising quickly, putting pressure on Canadians’ finances and cutting into the rate of return on investments.
 During periods of high inflation, investments offering fixed income (such as bonds) become less attractive to investors.
 It drives down bond prices, leading to higher bond yields.
 (Again, this is because bond yields and bond prices have an inverse relationship.)
 As a result, high inflation can lead to a jump in fixed mortgage rates.

-- The CPI for May will be released on June 27.
+- August CPI data will be released on Sept.
+19.

 Watch: What is mortgage affordability?

 - What is a five-year fixed mortgage rate?

 - Should you switch from a variable- to a fixed-rate mortgage?